In Depth Baby Product Reviews Led by a Pediatrician

 Brakes

-The Expedition has double-action brakes that require the depression of two pedals.
+This stroller has double-action brakes that require the depression of two pedals.
 While this style isn't the end of the world, it does leave room for error if you forget to press the second pedal.
 Double-action brakes are more commonly found on inexpensive strollers.
-The brakes are difficult to set and release and are not sandal friendly (a disadvantage that might leave parents reluctant to set both sides).
+The brakes are difficult to set and release, and are not sandal-friendly (a disadvantage that might leave parents reluctant to set both sides).

 baby trend expedition double - the pneumatic rubber tires helped the expedition earn a high score...